Bachelor of Arts (Honours) Applied Social Studies in Professional Social Care Practice CW068

 What will I be able to do when I finish the course?

-Graduates will be able to take up front line positions in a diverse range of social care services and will act as a base for project coordination, supervision and management.
-These include: residential services (adolescent, vulnerable older people), community development, family support, community child-care and community disability services.
+Graduates are able to take up front-line positions in a diverse range of social care services and will act as a base for project coordination, supervision and management.
+These include: residential services (adolescent, vulnerable older people); community development; family support; community child-care and community disability services.